jordanflitter/jordanflitter.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text:
+        Unlike the common belief, being a theoretical physicist nowadays is not just solving equations.
+In fact, my research requires me to do a lot of programming.
+Here is a selected list of codes that I have developed as part of my research.
       filters:
         folders:
           - project